 Creators develop original, high-quality content as a form of self-expression.
 They are often involved in the process from start-to-finish, wearing many hats as writers, videographers, editors and photographers.

-Creativity and authenticity are why creators have an audience and command their trust.
-Creators are passionate about what they are doing and the audience responds to that.
+Creators have an audience and command their trust because of creativity and authenticity.
+They are passionate about what they are doing and the audience responds to that.

-- Excellent incrementality: creators can convert people who do not convert through ads
+- Creators have excellent incrementality: they can convert people who do not convert through ads.

-- Boosts organic visibility, app store rankings, word-of-mouth, and more
+- They boost organic visibility, app store rankings, word-of-mouth, and more.

-- Can explain complex concepts or value propositions hard to communicate with ads
+- They can explain complex concepts or value propositions hard to communicate with ads.

 Brand lift from YouTube creators vs. celebrity endorsements